KirraKotsenburg/ECE_5960_Final_Project/README.md

 Selection of the private and publics keys is possible.

 Verilog Files:
+Module files found in source folder, testbenches in testbench folder.

 MMult.sv - Mastrovito multiplier, it performs multiplication with modulo reduction mod(X^4 + X + 1) on two 4-bit inputs.
 There is no carry out or in, the output is the 4-bit product of the inputs.